 I can bifurcate my belief system into questions about the God of Abraham, other mythical Gods, and alternative conceptions of Gods.

 - With respect to alternative conceptions of God — that God and the Universe are coterminous, for example — I am an agnostic.
 I have no reason to believe in any particular alternative conception of God, but there are definitions of God that I would consider.
-But for the most part, these definitions are not particularly useful and don’t contribute meaningfully to my spiritual life.
 2

 But what most people, certainly most Americans mean when they talk about God is the God of Abraham.
 It is the God of the Jews, and of Jesus, and of the Muslims, who animates their faith.

 For the purposes of this essay, let’s just call me an atheist.
 I recognize that “believing” in the big bang is an answer that begs a question.
 What caused the big bang?
 All I know about God and the Universe is that, whatever they are, they are much too complex for my tiny brain to comprehend.
 That’s what I know about God and the Universe.
 And that’s about all.